lickdltd/chorus-dcl/README.md

    > Note: This command also installs the latest version of the @dcl/ecs-scene-utils library, that are dependencies of the chorus-dcl library

-3. Run `dcl start` or `dcl build` so the dependencies are correctly installed.
+3. Run `dcl start` or `dcl build` so the dependencies are correctly installed

 4. Add this line at the start of your game.ts file, or any other TypeScript files that require it: